Pandz18/IoT-For-Beginners/1-getting-started/README.md

 # Getting Started with IoT

 In this section of the curriculum, you will be introduced to the Internet of Things, and learn the basic concepts including building your first 'Hello World' IoT project connecting to the cloud.
-This project is a nightlight that lights up as light levels measured by a sensor drop.
+This project is a nightlight that lights up as light levels are measured by a sensor drop.

 ![The LED connected to the WIO turning on and off as the light level changes](../images/wio-running-assignment-1-1.gif)